LeeMinNguyeen/ML-in-Business-Analytics/PyQT6_Exercises/2_ui_to_py_vscode/guide.md

         print(f"Error converting {ui_file} to {py_file}\n Check file path or try PyQt6.uic.pyuic 'ui_file.ui' -o 'py_file.py'")
 ```

+> [!TIP]
+> You can add extra exception to have an easier time bug fixing but for education purposes I will do the most basic function.

 3. Modify the ```__init__.py``` in the same directory to have the new function

 ``` py